 White Maiden History

-Was this a dream boat or a possible reality?
+Was this a dream boat or a reality?
 I was excited

 about White Maiden when I first set eyes on her and so I had to show the

-real boss, the Mrs, as soon as I could.
+real boss, Mrs Jones, as soon as I could.

 for me standing at 6'3" full stretched and I wanted the stability and